-As I have already mentioned, this museum has become incredibly popular meaning that long queues and waiting times can sometimes cause irritation.
+As I have already mentioned, this museum has become an incredibly popular meaning that long queues and waiting times can sometimes cause exasperation.
 You should always reserve a ticket before your visit, and try to avoid Fridays, Saturdays or Sundays if at all possible.
 The museum is open every day between 9 a.m. and 6 p.m.
 On Fridays it stays open to 10 p.m.

 You will find the Van Gogh Museum at the Museumplein 6 in central Amsterdam.
 As it is located in a particularly busy area, you should consider using the public transport system.
 Trams 2 and 5 leave from Centraal Station and drop you off at the museum entrance.